abhiramr/pyquality/README.md

 # Code Quality - The Practices and the Tools

-- This is a repo for the talk for the Bangpypers meetup on 18-07-2020.
+- This is a repo with notes for my talk at the Bangpypers meetup on 18-07-2020.
+(And notes from lessons learnt later re: Code Quality)

 ### Code quality - What is it?
 - It can mean different things to different people.